List of Homeland characters: Larry

 Played by James Urbaniak, Larry is the longtime administrator of the CIA's polygraph tests at their Langley headquarters.

 Mansour Al-Zahrani

 Played by Ramsey Faragallah, Mansour Al-Zahrani is a Saudi diplomat stationed in Washington D.C.
 He is also secretly affiliated with al-Qaeda and acts as a handler to Nicholas Brody and Tom Walker.
-He is discovered by the CIA and then killed in a bombing attack engineered by Tom Walker.
+He is discovered by the CIA and then killed in a bombing engineered by Walker.

 Elizabeth Gaines

 Played by Linda Purl, Elizabeth Gaines is Chief of Staff to Vice President William Walden and his most trusted advisor.
 She leads the effort to groom Brody into entering U.S. politics.
 She is assassinated by Tom Walker during the attack on the State Department.

 Bassel

 Played by Nasser Faris, Bassel is an Al-Qaeda bombmaker operating out of a clothing store in Gettysburg.
 He tailors the suicide vest worn by Brody in his planned attack on the Vice President.
 After the Gettysburg location is burned, Brody is sent by Abu Nazir's people to extract Bassel, but a paranoid Bassel attempts to escape, only to be killed by Brody in the ensuing struggle.